-One question we receive frequently at JB Media is how much should one spend on a digital marketing campaign.
-Within this post, we will dive into the many factors that influence this key decision, and, ultimately, help you move forward with a successful plan.
+One question we receive frequently at JB Media is how much you should spend on a digital marketing campaign.
+Below, we dive into the many factors that influence this key decision and, ultimately, help you move forward with a successful plan.

-Note: This is one of those topics that is somewhat difficult to do without having a specific business in mind.
-Here, we shall speak in averages, but know that these numbers may vary from business to business.
+Note: Budget allocation is a topic that is somewhat difficult to explain without having a specific business in mind.
+In this post, we will speak in averages, but know that these numbers may vary from business to business.

 Keys To Budgeting

-These are some questions you should ask, whether you are the owner of the company or if you’re on the marketing team, before you can create a marketing budget.
+These are some questions you should ask—whether you’re the owner of a company or on the marketing team—before you can create a marketing budget that works for you.

 - What percent of your budget can you spend on marketing (social media ad spend, content marketing, search engine optimization (SEO), etc.)?

 - What is your customer lifetime value (CLV)?